 The integration of Third-Party Access Governance and Identity Based Authentication

 A new worker has to be verified before they are granted access to the infrastructure, and that access comes with a host of entitlements.
 But the gap remains: who verifies and who onboards the identity?
 As we’ve discussed, the need for combining strong identity assurance with strong third-party access governance is a logical approach to managing this common but poorly addressed issue.

 How it works

 Saviynt TPAG is integrated with BlockID through the Universal Web Login interface that aids in the proofing and secure collection of PII data necessary for a contractor’s automated onboarding.
 The UWL interface automates the API calls that need to be made from Saviynt into the BlockID platform and the mobile app where the user would proof themselves.
-Through the partnership between 1Kosmos and Saviynt, the utility extends into account claiming through magic links that enable day zero onboarding of contractors through a high degree of assurance per NIST 800-63-3 standards.
+Through the partnership between 1Kosmos and Saviynt, the utility extends into account claiming through magic links that enable day zero onboarding of contractors through a high degree of assurance per NIST 800-63-3 and UK DIATF standards.
 Saviynt, through its plethora of target connectors, can provision accounts and access into both on-premise and cloud systems seamlessly.
 The applications themselves are integrated either with BlockID directly or with an IDP, thereby enabling a newly onboarded user to login into critical applications without ever needing a password while preserving security through true

 biometric authentication from a registered device.